 Numerical evaluation

-Symbolica support efficient numerical evaluations of expressions.
+Symbolica support efficient numerical evaluations of expressions and code generation.
 We will go through various alternatives and mention their relative advantages.

 from symbolica import *